 Lightning-initiated wildfires account for more than half of the acreage burned in the continental United States.
 Many lightning-ignited fires occur in less populated areas, resulting in delayed detection and suppression.

 Early Detection of Lightning-Ignited Wildfires

-LMX would monitor vast areas to identify the sustained “continuing current” lightning flashes most likely to ignite fires.
+LMX will monitor vast areas to identify the sustained “continuing current” lightning flashes most likely to ignite fires.
 In continuing current strikes, rather than a lightning charge flowing in one or more separate return strokes, the charge flows continuously over a longer period through the lightning channel.
-This would enable emergency personnel to find small and even smoldering fires before they grow, reducing forest and property loss, lowering firefighting costs, and improving air quality.
+This will enable emergency personnel to find small and even smoldering fires before they grow, reducing forest and property loss, lowering firefighting costs, and improving air quality.

 Improving Safety and Effectiveness of Wildfire Response

 Mapping potential fire starts and identifying smaller fires before they grow benefits firefighting efforts and mitigates loss of life and property.
 Also, intense fires can produce large plumes of heat and smoke that can generate lightning and ignite additional fires.
-LMX would help characterize these pyrocumulonimbus clouds that threaten firefighters by spawning erratic winds and severe weather near wildfires.
+LMX will help characterize these pyrocumulonimbus clouds that threaten firefighters by spawning erratic winds and severe weather near wildfires.